webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Machine-Interface.md

 - Ability/Cost/2
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/TASK
+- Ability/Categories/Task
 ---

 ## Machine Interface
+>2+  Intellect

 For one minute you gain an asset on tasks to discern the level, function, and activation of technological devices that you touch.
 Enabler.